tytydraco/yessleep/out/Ive_been_tormented_by_these_words_for_the_last_forty_years_When_I_least_expected_it_they_finally_started_coming_true_Part_3.md

 The division of responsibilities had made sense in the moment; Lucy would stay behind with Barbara to keep her calm.
 I would go with Shep to tell him more about the prophecy, while also seeing if the whale seemed to fit the criteria for "*a stranded leviathan*”.

 But paralytic terror was preventing me from doing either task.
-I couldn’t force the questions out of my mouth on the ride over to the beach, so it was completely silent.
+I couldn’t force the words out of my mouth on the ride over to the beach, so it was completely silent.
 And now, I couldn’t force my legs to bring me closer to the stranded leviathan.
 Inspecting it up close may not provide us with important insight, but I wouldn’t know that until I looked at it myself.

 *Maybe I should have stayed with Barb.
 I bet Lucy would have been out of the car by now.*